Israel Shahak

-Dr. Israel Shahak (ישראל שחק; born Israel Himmelstaub, 28 April 1933 – 2 July 2001) was an Israeli professor of organic chemistry at the Hebrew University of Jerusalem, a Holocaust survivor, an intellectual of liberal political bent, and a civil-rights advocate and activist on behalf of both Jews and Gentiles (non-Jews).
-For twenty years, he headed the Israeli League for Human and Civil Rights (1970–90) and was a public critic of the policies of the governments of Israel.
-As a public intellectual, Shahak's works about Judaism proved controversial, especially the book Jewish History, Jewish Religion: The Weight of Three Thousand Years (1994).
+Dr. Israel Shahak (ישראל שחק; born Israel Himmelstaub, 28 April 1933 – 2 July 2001) was a Polish-born Israeli organic chemist, public intellectual, and civil rights activist.
+Shahak, a Holocaust survivor whose family immigrated to Israel after World War II, spent much of his academic career as a professor of organic chemistry at the Hebrew University of Jerusalem.
+As an advocate for the civil rights of Jews and non-Jews in Israel, he headed the Israeli League for Human and Civil Rights from 1970 to 1990 and was a frequent critic of Israeli government policies.
+Shahak was an outspoken liberal and secularist; his writings on Judaism, especially the book Jewish History, Jewish Religion: The Weight of Three Thousand Years (1994) proved controversial.

 Biography

 Israel Shahak was born Israel Himmelstaub, in 1933, in Warsaw, Poland, and was the youngest child of a cultured, Zionist family of Ashkenazi Jews.
 During the Second World War, the Nazi occupation of Poland (1939–1945) interned the Shahak family to the Warsaw Ghetto; yet his elder brother escaped from Poland to the United Kingdom, where he joined the Royal Air Force.
 Life in occupied Poland forced Shahak's mother to pay a Roman Catholic family to hide Israel, whom they returned when she could not afford their safe-keeping him from the Nazis.

 In 1943, the Nazis sent the Shahak family to the Poniatowa concentration camp, to the west of Lublin, where his father died.
-Fortuitously, the ten-year-old boy and his mother escaped from the Poniatowa camp, and returned to Warsaw; yet, within a year, whilst emptying the city of Jews, the Nazis recaptured Israel and his mother, and imprisoned them in the Bergen-Belsen concentration camp, where they survived for 2 years, until the camp and its inmates were liberated in 1945 by the British Army.
+Fortunately, the ten-year-old boy and his mother escaped from the Poniatowa camp, and returned to Warsaw; yet, within a year, whilst emptying the city of Jews, the Nazis recaptured Israel and his mother, and imprisoned them in the Bergen-Belsen concentration camp, where they survived for 2 years, until the camp and its inmates were liberated in 1945 by the British Army.
 At age 13, in 1946, he re-examined the idea of God's existence and concluded that evidence for the theory was lacking.
 As displaced persons, mother and son managed to emigrate to the British Mandate of Palestine, where Shahak's application to join a kibbutz was denied, because he was judged to be physically too slender.

 Post-war, the twelve-year-old Israel worked and studied and supported his mother, whose health had deteriorated in Bergen-Belsen.
 After a religious Jewish education at boarding school in the village of Kfar Hassidim, Israel and his mother moved to the city of Tel Aviv.
 Upon graduation from secondary school, Shahak served in the Israel Defense Forces (IDF).
 After the military service, he earned a doctorate in chemistry, at Hebrew University.